sshanshans/sshanshans.github.io/index.md

 <hr />

 ### Events and news
-The TopQC2X workshop will be held at QM, SDU on Oct23-25, 2024.
+The TopQC2X workshop will be held at QM, SDU on Oct 23-25, 2024.

 <br />
 <br />